 She has worked in many mediums, including oil, pastel, ink and pen, pencil, stone lithographs, woodcuts, wood engravings, etchings, silkscreens (serigraphs) and even textiles, in addition to literary works.

 It is DeArmond (in the past, the artist also used De Armond).
 It has also been (mis)spelled as Dearmond and De Armand.

 This website is under copyright.
 Except where noted, all images contained herein this website are copyright © Estate of Dale DeArmond.
 Used with permission.
 All rights reserved.
 Website design is copyright © Davin Anderson 2015-2018.

 Any unauthorized commercial usage of any text and/or images contained herein this website is unlawful.
 They may not be used, copied or otherwise reproduced without permission from the copyright owner.

 Proofs are produced during the production of a print.
 They give the artist insight (and opportunity to make changes) to what the final piece will look like.
 Proofs may be uncolored and/or appear "unfinished."
 Proofs can be held by the artist, given away to friends and/or family, and when the regular edition is sold-out, they may also be sold.
 Proofs are generally considered more valuable.
 Although not applicable to all prints, there should only exist 10% of proofs with regard to the original edition.
 For DeArmond's earliest woodcuts, typically 5 artist's proofs were produced, regardless of the number in the regular edition.

 Fakes or copies have not been identified with DeArmond’s body of work.
-However, their possibility of existence is progressively very real, especially as values soar for some titles.
+However, their possibility of existence is progressively very real, especially for valuable titles.
 As a rule of thumb, if something looks too good to be true, it may be a fake.
-Do your homework and be cautious when making purchases.
+Research, do your homework, and be cautious when making purchases.
 Look into references and ask many questions.
 Caveat emptor; Latin for “let the buyer beware.”